ol4juwon/DnD/README.md

 ## Features

 - Simple auth that accepts only ONE password and email - `user@example.com` && `1Password`.
-Only signed In users can access the app content
+Only signed In users can drag and drop
 - A display gallery in Grid format with Drag n Drop feature.
 User can also search based on tag names
 - User friendly feedback
 - Fully responsive